KomodoPlatform/Documentation.rst.old/docs/source/komodo/assetchain-params.rst

 	#.
 There are 64 different segments(``segids``) of addresses, based on the hash of the destination address. ``((nHeight + addrhash.uints[0]) & 0x3f)`` The segid of an address can be found with the ``validateaddress`` command.
 Each segid will take turns being segid0 at each height. ``(height % 64) = the segid0 for that height.`` All other segid will adjust the elapsed time by ``segid`` seconds.

 	#.
-A new block is eligible to be staked 1 second after median blocktime.
-For example, segid0 for a given height will be eligible to submit a block 1 second after median blocktime, whereas segid1 will be eligible to submit a block 2 seconds after median blocktime.
-For the next block, segid0 from the previous block will now be segid63 and will be eligible to submit a block 64 seconds after median blocktime.
-This means by 64 seconds after the median blocktime, all segids are eligible.
+A new block is eligible to be staked 2 seconds after median blocktime.
+For example, segid0 for a given height will be eligible to submit a block 2 seconds after median blocktime, whereas segid1 will be eligible to submit a block 4 seconds after median blocktime.
+For the next block, segid0 from the previous block will now be segid63 and will be eligible to submit a block 128 seconds after median blocktime.
+This means by 128 seconds after the median blocktime, all segids are eligible.

 	#.
 Coinage calculated from the adjusted time is used to divide hash(address + pastblockhash) to create the value compared against the difficulty to determine if a block is won or not.
 This means a UTXO is more likely to win a block within a segid based on age of the UTXO and amount of coins.